Report: NFPA's "Home Fires Involving Cooking Equipment"

 This report examines causes and circumstances of home cooking fires that were reported to local fire departments in the U.S. Additional details are provided about fires involving range or cooktops.
 Cooking-related burns, including cooking scalds and burns caused by contact with hot cooking equipment, are also discussed.
 Previously published descriptions of cooking fires are included to illustrate how these fires can occur.

-- In 2009-2013, U.S. fire departments responded to an average of 162,400 home1 structure fires that involved cooking equipment per year.
-This represents 45% of home structure fires, and 33% of all structure fires.
+- In 2010-2014, U.S. fire departments responded to an estimated average of 166,100 home1 structure fires that involved cooking equipment per year.
+Almost half (46%) of reported home structure fires were caused by cooking.

 - Cooking equipment was involved in an annual average of:

-- 5,400 civilian fire injuries, or two of every five (42%) reported home fire injuries, and
+- 5,540 civilian fire injuries, or more than two of every five (44%) reported home fire injuries, and

 - Unattended cooking was by far the leading contributing factor in these fires and fire deaths.